joeldrapper/literal/README.md

 ## Data

-`Literal::Data` is like `Literal::Struct`, but you can’t define writers, and objects are frozen after initialization.
+`Literal::Data` is like `Literal::Struct`, but you can’t define _writers_.
+Additionally, objects are _frozen_ after initialization.
 Additionally any non-frozen properties are duplicated and frozen.

 ```ruby
 class Person < Literal::Data